lab1092/blender-manual_ja/manual/modeling/meshes/vertex_groups/vertex_groups.rst

 Drag Handle
-   If you have a large number of vertex groups and you want to see more then a few Groups, you can  :kbd:`lmb` on the small drag handle to tear the vertex groups list larger or smaller.
+   If you have a large number of vertex groups and you want to see more then a few Groups, you can  :kbd:`LMB` on the small drag handle to tear the vertex groups list larger or smaller.

 Active Group
-   When a Vertex Group is created, then it is also automatically marked as the :guilabel:`Active Group`.
+   When a Vertex Group is created, then it is also automatically marked as the *Active Group*.
    This is indicated by setting the background of the panel entry to a light blue color.
-If you have two or more groups in the list, then you can change the active group by :kbd:`lmb` on the corresponding entry in the Vertex Group panel.
+If you have two or more groups in the list, then you can change the active group by :kbd:`LMB` on the corresponding entry in the Vertex Group panel.